lizmat/raku-all-modules/cosimo/perl6-cache-memcached/README.md

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *ufo* :
+Assuming you have a working perl6 installation you should be able to install this with *zef* :

-    ufo
-    make test
+    # From the source directory

-    make install
+    zef install .

-*ufo* can be installed with *panda* for rakudo:
+    # Remote installation

-    panda install ufo
+    zef install Cache::Memcached

-Or you can install directly with "panda":
+Or *panda* if you prefer :

     # From the source directory